 USF belongs to the Chartered Financial Analyst (CFA) Institute University Affiliation Program and offers a curriculum that prepares graduates for the CFA examination.
 Applicants do not have to submit results of any standardized graduate entrance exam to be considered for admission, although they need to have at least two years of professional experience in the field.

-Accreditation: The University of San Francisco is regionally accredited by the Western Association of Schools and Colleges Senior Colleges and Universities Commission (WSCUC).
-The Master of Science in Financial Analysis program is accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
+University of San Francisco is regionally accredited by the WASC Senior College and University Commission (WSCUC).
+The Master of Science in Financial Analysis program is regionally accredited by the Accreditation Council for Business Schools and Programs (ACBSP).

 9. Colorado State University Global